jamesorr/CO2SYS-MATLAB/README.md

 translated to MATLAB by Denis Pierrot at CIMAS, University of Miami, Miami, Florida.
 Then that code was vectorized, refined, and optimized for computational speed by Steven van Heuven, University of Groningen, The Netherlands.
-Although functionality was added, the output of the CO2SYS function has not changed.
-All versions of CO2SYS that are available at CDIAC (DOS, Excel for WINDOWS, MATLAB) should produce nearly identical results when supplied with identical input.
-Indeed, close agreement between them was demonstrated by Orr et al. (2015).
+Although functionality was added, the output of the CO2SYS function has not changed in form.
+All versions of CO2SYS that are available at CDIAC (DOS, Excel, MATLAB) should produce nearly identical results when supplied with identical input.
+Indeed, close agreement between these different versions of CO2SYS was demonstrated by Orr et al. (2015).
 In 2016, CO2SYS-MATLAB was modified to include error propagation (Orr et al., 2017): the main routine CO2SYS.m was slightly modified, while two new routeins were added (errors.m and derivnum.m)

 If you discover inconsistencies or have a more general bug report for CO2SYS.m,